-Read the occupation contract to make sure it meets your needs.
-Ensure that you understand and are happy with all of the terms it contains.
-Make sure everybody involved (ie all landlords, all contract holders, and any guarantors) agree to all of the terms.
-If you have any questions about the contract’s contents, Ask a lawyer.
+Read the document to make sure it meets your needs and that you’ve provided all of the necessary information about the contract holder’s occupation of the room.
+Make sure that everybody involved (ie all landlords, all contract holders, and any guarantors) agree to all of the terms.
+Remember that, if you have any questions, you can Ask a lawyer for advice.

 Occupation contract for a room in Wales checklist